Owen Power Game Preview: Sabres vs. Flames

 Power Stats vs. the Flames in 2022-23

-- The Flames gave up 247 total goals (3.0 per game), ranking 13th in NHL action in goals against.
+- Defensively, the Flames allowed 247 total goals (3.0 per game) to rank 13th in NHL play.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.